heetch/regula/docs/clients/go.md

 		log.Fatal(err)
 	}

-	// Create an engine and pass the client.Rulesets field whitch instantiates the regula.Evaluator interface. ng := regula.NewEngine(cli.Rulesets)
+	// Create an engine and pass the client.Rulesets field which instantiates the regula.Evaluator interface. ng := regula.NewEngine(cli.Rulesets)

 	// Every call to the engine methods will send a request to the server.